(Formerly known as autoimmune hemolytic anemia or AIHA)

 There are several features to IMHA that your veterinarian will be looking for, though not every patient will show them all.
 To diagnose IMHA, there must be at least one sign of red cell destruction (orange urine, yellow tissues, high bilirubin blood test, for example) plus at least two indicators that the red cell destruction is immune-mediated and not from some other cause (such as zinc toxicity).
 Indicators of immune-mediated red cell destruction include a positive auto-agglutination test, a positive Coombs test, or the presence of cells called "spherocytes" (see below).

 Signs you Notice at Home

 Your pet is obviously weak.
 She has no energy and has lost interest in food.
 Urine is dark orange or maybe even brown.
 The gums are pale or even yellow-tinged as are the whites of the eyes.
 There may be a fever.
 You (hopefully) brought your pet to the veterinarian’s office as soon as it was clear that there was something wrong.

-Spherocytes are red blood cells produced when red blood cells are not completely removed by the spleen.
+Spherocytes are special red blood cells produced when red blood cells are not completely removed by the spleen.
 The spleen cell bites off only a portion of the red cell, leaving the rest to escape back to the circulation.